 Department Map

 Step one in the process of developing goals is to understand the departments in your organization.
-Rather than building plans around job titles and specific people as is usually the case with traditional approaches, Results Now asks that you build the operating plan goals around departments that must exist for the organization to be successful—even if these departments do not have staff members or volunteers currently assigned to them.
+Rather than building plans around job titles and specific people as is usually the case with traditional approaches, sustainable strategy asks that you build the operating plan goals around departments that must exist for the organization to be successful—even if these departments do not have staff members or volunteers currently assigned to them.

 Consequently, job titles and department boundaries have less meaning because people have job duties that often cross departments.
 Since most nonprofit organizations are lean in terms of hierarchy, it is common for people to do many different jobs.
 The finance person does the budgets and answers the phones; the executive director handles governance, fundraising, programming, and takes out the trash.